steveharoz/research_approach/README.md

 Moreover, the artifacts will include a clear and open license for reuse with no restriction beyond an attribution requirement.
 CC0 and CC-BY (for text) and MIT (for code) are examples of licenses that meet this level of openness.

 # Preprint
-When possible, a preprint will be posted publicly prior to submission, and open access piblication venues will be prioritized.
+When possible, a preprint will be posted publicly prior to submission.

 # IP
 Intllectual property concerns may arise, especially for stimuli.
-While other people's intellectual property concerns may need to be protected, it is not acceptable to refuse to share research artifacts that we collected or created due to their or their institution's intellectual property.
+While other people's intellectual property concerns may need to be protected, it is not acceptable to refuse to share research artifacts that we collected or created due to our or our institution's intellectual property.